Willy Adames Player Props: Brewers vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 7.9 K/9, the fifth-worst in the league.
+- The eight strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in MLB.

-- The Tigers have the 23rd-ranked team ERA among all MLB pitching staffs (4.87).
+- The Tigers have a 4.73 team ERA that ranks 22nd among all league pitching staffs.

-- Tigers pitchers combine to allow 29 total home runs at a clip of 1.5 per game (to rank 22nd in baseball).
+- Tigers pitchers combine to rank 23rd in baseball in home runs given up (31 total, 1.5 per game).

-- Boyd gets the start for the Tigers, his fourth of the season.
-He is 0-1 with a 4.50 ERA and 11 strikeouts in 14 2/3 innings pitched.
+- Turnbull makes the start for the Tigers, his fifth of the season.
+He is 1-3 with a 7.85 ERA and 13 strikeouts in 18 1/3 innings pitched.

-- In his last appearance -- in relief on Sunday -- the left-hander tossed 2/3 innings against the Baltimore Orioles while surrendering hits.
+- In his most recent appearance -- out of the bullpen on Monday -- the right-hander threw 2/3 innings against the Milwaukee Brewers while surrendering hits.

-- The 32-year-old has put up an ERA of 4.50, with 7.1 strikeouts per nine innings, in three games this season.
-Opponents are hitting .222 against him.
+- The 30-year-old has put up an ERA of 7.85, with 6.4 strikeouts per nine innings, in four games this season.
+Opponents are hitting .301 against him.

 © 2023 Data Skrive.
 All rights reserved.